 A sacrifice on h7 is possible on some special occasions.
 Usually, this sacrifice involves a White bishop on the b1-h7 diagonal, a White knight on f3 which can come to g5 with a check and a White queen which then joins the action on the kingside.

-A key target for a White piece sacrifice is g7.
-The g7-pawn has the important task to cover the squares h6 and f6.
+A key target for a White piece of sacrifice is g7.
+The g7-pawn has an important task to cover the squares h6 and f6.
 Once it is no longer there, White gets access to these squares – often with decisive effect.

 The aim of this course is to improve your understanding of the typical tactical and strategic themes in the French Defense, as well as to practice them in the included quizzes featuring carefully selected test positions.